apjanco/dashboard/README.md

     [Input('slider', 'value')],
 )
 def update_figure(value):
+    # uniqueYear is a list of year values, value is an index value for that list
     filtered_df = df[
         df.year.isin(list(uniqueYear[: value + 1]))
-    ]  # uniqueYear is a list of year values, value is an index of that list year = filtered_df['year'].value_counts().to_frame()
+    ]
+    year = filtered_df['year'].value_counts().to_frame()

     traces = []